Spaceslug/FogOfWarChess/roadlog-changemap.md

 - Print rules
 - make a propper logger on server.
 Write to log file and console.
 Delete logfile on restart
 - a check to evaluate the validity of time spent on move.
 Change the value if it seems wrong.
+- go over what lines are logged on the server
+- make a propper logging system

+### version 0.16.0
+- [ ] make a propper version system for slugchesscore shared lib.
+A build of slugchess server needs a spesific version of core.
+When you publish server release you supply a core version (think more on it). symlink to more spsific version to support multiple versions
+- [ ] makefile SlugChessServer have a define for debug build.
+Compile different .o files for debug and regular
+- [ ] rename 'libslugchess.so' to 'libslugchess-core.so'

 ### version 0.15.0
 - [ ] save userdata